 These exercises:

-Examples of Evidence-Based Methods
+Examples of Evidence-Based Method Scoliosis Specific Exercises

 At Dorsi Spinal Institute, we use approaches such as:

-Benefits of Scoliosis-Specific Exercise
+Benefits of Scoliosis Specific Exercise

 Research suggests that, particularly when combined with bracing, these exercises can: